Kitchen Layout 101: The Kitchen Work Triangle & Zones

 The dated assumptions baked into the work triangle theory can be problematic.
 Back in the day, kitchens were mostly a utilitarian space for the “housewife” to prepare meals.
 To this day, keeping the three main kitchen elements close together is most beneficial to a single cook using the space.
 If you have multiple family members cooking at once, the work triangle may not work as well for you.

 Habits and needs have changed in modern times.
 There are often two cooks using the kitchen at once, and the kitchen is seen as more of an informal gathering space for family and friends.
-What's more, kitchens have grown substantially in size since the postwar era, and a long list of appliances is the norm.
+What’s more, kitchens have grown substantially in size since the postwar era, and a long list of appliances is the norm.
 We ask a lot more of our kitchens today than we ever did when the triangle concept was invented.
-Some designers have argued that it's time to scrap the kitchen work triangle concept altogether.
+Some designers have argued that it’s time to scrap the kitchen triangles concept altogether.

 Is the kitchen work triangle concept completely outdated?